Where is the account number on a check?

-Your account number will be on the bottom of a check.
-It’s the second set of numbers, between your nine-digit routing number and your check number.
+Your account number is found on the bottom of a check.
+It’s the second set of numbers, between the nine-digit routing number and the check number.

 What is the account number on a check?

-The account number on a check is used to identify your unique account.
-Without the right account number, you may face delayed or missing paychecks or fees for failing to pay your bills on time.
+The account number listed on a check is used to identify the unique bank account that the money is coming from.
+Without the right account number, paychecks can get delayed or fees may be charged for missing bills due to checks not going through.

-If you have multiple accounts (such as a personal and business accounts), each one will have its own account number.
-While a routing number is specific to your bank or credit union, an account number is specific to you.
+If you have multiple checking accounts (such as a personal and business accounts), each has its own account number.
+Though a routing number is specific to your bank or credit union, an account number is specific to each account.
 Account numbers vary in length but typically only go up to 12 digits.

 Find your account number on a paper statement

-If you have a paper bank statement, your account number should be prominently listed on the top of it.
-You’ll see the phrase “account number,” followed by a series of numbers.
+If you have a paper bank statement or an electronic (PDF) version of it, your account number should be listed on the top.
+Look for “account number,” followed by a series of numbers.

 Find your account number through online banking